oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

 In this workshop, you will learn how to:
 * Set up the landing zone
 * Deploy and configure Oracle E-Business Suite Cloud Manager
-* Provision Your Oracle E-Business Suite Environment
+* Provision an Oracle E-Business Suite environment

 ### Prerequisites

+The following expertise is beneficial:
+* Knowledge of how to connect to virtual machines from your local machine (such as Putty or SSH)
+* Knowledge of Oracle E-Business Suite (EBS)
+* Familiarity with Oracle Cloud Infrastructure (OCI) and Identity and Access Management (IAM) domains

 This lab assumes you have:

-* Knowledge of how to connect to virtual machines from your local machine is helpful (Putty, SSH tooling)
-* Some understanding of Oracle E-Business Suite which is helpful
-* Familiarity with Oracle Cloud Infrastructure (OCI) and Identity and Access Management (IAM) identity domains which is also helpful
+* Access to the ebs-hol.zip file

 ### Workshop Overview
 The following figure outlines the workshop architecture.

 **Figure 1: Workshop Architecture**

 *Architecture diagram goes here*

 This workshop uses the following components: